For other videos of the program, please visit our Vimeo page.

 Call for Applications: 2017/18 round of the Mercator-IPC Fellowship Program

 The Istanbul Policy Center-Sabancı University-Stiftung Mercator Initiative invites academics, journalists, and professionals to apply for the Mercator-IPC Fellowship Program.
-The deadline for 2017/18 fellowship applications is April 3, 2017.
+The applications for the 2017/18 fellowship is closed.
 The fellowship begins on September 4, 2017.

 The Mercator-IPC Fellowship Program is part of the Istanbul Policy Center-Sabancı University-Stiftung Mercator Initiative.
 The program aims to strengthen academic, political, and social ties between Turkey and Germany, as well as between Turkey and Europe by facilitating excellent scientific research and hands-on policy work.
 It is based on the premise that acquisition of knowledge and the exchange of people and ideas are preconditions for meeting the challenges of a globalized world.